 The SSM is intended to assist in making the banking sector more transparent, unified and safer.
-In accordance with the SSM Regulation, the ECB fully assumed its new supervisory responsibilities within the SSM, in particular the direct supervision of the largest European banks (including the Issuer), on 4th November, 2014.
+In accordance with the SSM Framework Regulation, the ECB fully assumed its new supervisory responsibilities within the SSM, in particular the direct supervision of the largest European banks (including the Issuer), on 4th November, 2014.

 The SSM represents a significant change in the approach to bank supervision at a European and global level, even if it is not expected to result in any radical change in bank supervisory practices in the short term.
 The SSM has resulted in the direct supervision by the ECB of the largest financial institutions, including the Issuer, and indirect supervision of around 3,500 financial institutions.
 In the coming years, the SSM is expected to work to establish a new supervisory culture importing best practices from the 19 supervisory authorities that form part of the SSM.
-Several steps have already been taken in this regard, such as (i) the publication of the Supervisory Guidelines, (ii) the approval of Regulation (EU) No. 468/2014 of the ECB of 16th April, 2014 establishing the framework for cooperation within the SSM between the ECB and the national competent authorities, and with national designated authorities, (iii) Regulation (EU) 2016/445 of the European Central Bank of 14th March, 2016 on the exercise of options and discretions available in Union law and (iv) a set of guidelines on the application of CRR's national options and discretions.
+Several steps have already been taken in this regard, such as (i) the publication of the Supervisory Guidelines, (ii) the approval of the SSM Framework Regulation, (iii) the approval of Regulation (EU) 2016/445 of the ECB of 14th March, 2016 on the exercise of options and discretions available in European Union law; and (iv) a set of guidelines on the application of CRR's national options and discretions.
 In addition, the SSM represents an extra cost for the financial institutions that fund it through payment of supervisory fees.

 The other main pillar of the EU banking union is the SRM, the main purpose of which is to ensure a prompt and coherent resolution of failing banks in Europe at minimum cost.
 The SRM Regulation establishes uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of the SRM and a Single Resolution Fund.
-The new Single Resolution Board (the SRB) started operating on 1st January, 2015 and fully assumed its resolution powers on 1st January, 2016.
+The SRB started operating on 1st January, 2015 and fully assumed its resolution powers on 1st January, 2016.
 The Single Resolution Fund has also been in place since 1st January, 2016, funded by contributions from European banks in accordance with the methodology approved by the Council of the European Union.
-The Single Resolution Fund is intended to reach a total amount of €55 billion by 2024 and to be used as a separate backstop only after an 8 per cent. bail-in of a bank's total liabilities including own funds has been applied to cover capital shortfalls (in line with the BRRD).
+The Single Resolution Fund is intended to reach a total amount of €55 billion by 2024 and to be used as a separate backstop only after an 8 per cent.

+bail-in of a bank's total liabilities including own funds has been applied to cover capital shortfalls (in line with the BRRD).

-By allowing for the consistent application of EU banking rules through the SSM, the banking union is expected to help resume momentum towards economic and monetary union.
-In order to complete such union, a single deposit guarantee scheme is still needed which may require a change to the existing European treaties.
+By allowing for the consistent application of EU banking rules through the SSM, the banking union is expected to help resume momentum toward economic and monetary union.
+In order to complete such union, a single deposit guarantee scheme is still needed, which may require a change to the existing European treaties.
 This is the subject of continued negotiation by European leaders to ensure further progress is made in European fiscal, economic and political integration.